|

 much simpler than the finite ones.

-when carried out only to its n-th term.
+This sum is equal to 1-2-n when carried out only to its n-th term.

-of the infinitely many terms are added up.
+It's simply equal to 1 if all of the infinitely many terms are added up.

 When the ancient Greeks were still wrestling with the concept of infinity,

-the above sum was underlying something called Zeno's paradox :
+the above sum was underlying one of

-Before an arrow reaches its target it must first travel
+Before an arrow reaches its target, it must first travel

-half of the distance to it (1/2),
+half of the distance to it (1/2), then half of what's left (1/4),

 half of what's left after that (1/8), and so forth.